fastbill/go-mock-gen/README.md

 	return args.Error(0)
 }
 ```
-Notice that the customizations that were done in FunctionZ are kept in the update since the signiture of FunctionZ is still the same.
+Notice that the customizations that were done in FunctionZ are kept in the update since the signature of FunctionZ is still the same.

 ## Credit
 Created with some code from [github.com/vektra/mockery](https://github.com/vektra/mockery).